hasparus/r3fts/README.md

 I have actually removed 1/3 of the talk ([initial idea gist](https://gist.github.com/hasparus/bcd582d93d5892f54a18607fe54afb4b/edit)) on the same day I gave it.
 It was a good idea, the talk took the time it was meant to.

-I got really good feedback.
+I got some feedback and I think it resonated pretty well.
 I might polish it and try to fit more story and more knowledge in a bit longer time window.
 I think I'll leave rollup plugin story for another talk though, to keep this more focused on React and TS Compiler API.